Links

 A script is present in the datasentinel subdirectory as an example named connection_example.sh

-The tags are customizable, allowing you to define your own tags.
 They are extremely useful in the user interface for filtering, grouping data, and defining role-based access.

 For a comprehensive list of options, simply type datasentinel without any arguments